 Introduction to active literary reading skills, focusing on at least three literary genres including poetry, prose, and drama, with attention to literary, social, historical, and political contexts.
 This course is writing attentive.
 Strongly recommended for English majors.
 Consult English Department website for annual topics.
 Precludes additional credit for ENGL 1000 [1.0].
-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
+Seminars three hours a week.